Log on to the Container Service console.

 Click Select next to the template after clicking Use Existing Orchestration Template.

-Edit the orchestration template per your needs by:
+Edit the orchestration template as per your needs by:

 - Making modifications in the template directly.